mark-durbin-ucf/git-novice/reference.md

 {:auto_ids}
 add
 :   To stage changes that you wish to commit.
 You can commit all the files that have been modified since your last commit, or just one.
 The `git add` command is used to stage changes you wish to commit.
+[View documentation for git add command](https://git-scm.com/docs/git-add)

 branch
 :   A branch in Git is a lightweight movable pointer to a commit.
 While working on a project, collaborators may make numerous branches to separate workflows such as feature development or bug fixes.
+The `git branch` command is used to create new branches.
+[View documentation for git branch command](https://git-scm.com/docs/git-branch)

 changeset
 :   A group of changes to one or more files that are or will be added
     to a single [commit](#commit) in a [version control](#version-control) [repository](#repository).

+checkout
+:   To load the project state at a specific point in its history, such as a [branch](#branch) or [commit](#commit).
+[View documentation for git checkout command](https://git-scm.com/docs/git-checkout)

 commit
 :   To record the current state of a set of files (a [changeset](#changeset))